pulumi/examples/aws-ts-pulumi-webhooks/README.md

     pulumi config set aws:region <your-region>
     ```

 1. Set the Slack token for your app.
-You can find yours by going to `Features -> OAuth & Permissions -> OAuth Tokens & Redirect URLs -> Tokens for Your Workspace` from your app's API page.
+You can find yours by going to `Features -> OAuth & Permissions -> OAuth Tokens & Redirect URLs -> Tokens for Your Workspace` from your Slack app's API page.

     ```bash
     pulumi config set slackToken --secret <your-token>
     ```

 1. Set the Slack channel for your app.
-This should be the same channel in which you added your app.
+This should be the same channel in which you added your Slack app.
 For example, `#pulumi-events`.

     ```bash
     pulumi config set slackChannel <your-channel>
     ```

 1. (Optional) Set the shared secret for your app.
 Webhook deliveries can optionally be signed with a shared secret token.
 The shared secret is given to Pulumi, and will be used to verify the contents of the message.
-You can find yours by going to `Settings -> Basic Information -> Signing Secret` from your app's API page.
+You can find yours by going to `Settings -> Basic Information -> Signing Secret` from your Slack app's API page.

     ```bash
     pulumi config set sharedSecret --secret <your-secret>